ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

-{\it (a) RDL Fan-out:} This packaging architecture uses an epoxy molding compound (EMC) substrate with RDL metal layers patterned to make connections between the chiplets as shown in Fig.~\ref{fig:packaging-arch}(a).
+{\it (a) RDL Fanout:} This packaging architecture uses an epoxy molding compound (EMC) substrate with RDL metal layers patterned to make connections between the chiplets as shown in Fig.~\ref{fig:packaging-arch}(a).
 Our CFP model uses the energy per unit area per metal layer (EPLA) from a manufacturing fab to determine CFP overheads with the RDL layers.
 Based on the number of layers, the yield of the layers, and EPLA, we determine the embodied CFP of an RDL package as:

-where $\text{EPLA}_\text{RDL}(p)$ is the energy consumed in patterning a single RDL layer in process $p$ per unit area, $C_\text{pkg,src}$ is the carbon intensity of the packaging fab which is based on the source of energy (renewable or non-renewable soruces), $L_\text{RDL}$ is the number of layers of RDL in the package substrate, $Y(\text{RDL}, p)$ is the yield of the RDL in process $p$ estimated using Equation~\eqref{eq:yield}, and $A_\text{package}$.
+where $\text{EPLA}_\text{RDL}(p)$ is the energy consumed in patterning a single RDL layer in process $p$ per unit area, $C_\text{pkg,src}$ is the carbon intensity of the packaging fab which is based on the source of energy (renewable or non-renewable sources), $L_\text{RDL}$ is the number of layers of RDL in the package substrate, $Y(\text{RDL}, p)$ is the yield of the RDL in process $p$ estimated using Equation~\eqref{eq:yield}, and $A_\text{package}$.
 The area of the package substrate is estimated after considering the whitespace and routing overheads and described later in this section.

-{\it (b) Silicon bridge:} A silicon bridge is a high-density interconnect between two chiplets, and we model its CFP similar to the CFP of the RDL fan-out-based package except that they have lower linewidth and spacing (L/S) and, therefore, lower yields when compared to RDL fan-out.
-The yields are lower due to the lower bond pitches between the chiplets and the bridges and the cavity-based fabrication of the bridge in the package substrate.
-For our model, we use the EPLA values from~\cite{imec-dtco} for an advanced technology node lower metal layer with ultra-fine L/S. These high-density interconnects do not span the entire area of the package substrate but are local to a region in the package based on the floorplan of the chiplets.
-The number of silicon bridges and their placement depends on the chiplet flooplan and bandwidth requirements.
-In our work, we consider a bridge ranges and typical bridge areas from Intel's EMIB silicon bridge specification~\cite{emib} as input to determine the number of bridges that must be used.
-If the two adjacent dies that must be connected through silicon bridges have overlapping die edges larger than the range, then an additional bridge is added.
+{\it (b) Silicon bridge:} A silicon bridge is a high-density interconnect between two chiplets, and we model its CFP similar to the CFP of the RDL fanout-based package except that they have lower linewidth and spacing (L/S) and, therefore, lower yields when compared to RDL fanout.
+Our model uses the EPLA values from~\cite{imec-dtco} for an advanced technology node lower metal layer with ultra-fine L/S. These high-density interconnects do not span the entire area of the package substrate but are local to a region in the package based on the floorplan of the chiplets.
+The number of silicon bridges and their placement depends on the chiplet floorplan and bandwidth requirements.
+In our work, we consider bridge ranges and typical bridge areas from Intel's EMIB silicon bridge specification~\cite{emib} as input to determine the number of bridges that must be used.
+An additional bridge is added if the two adjacent dies that must be connected through silicon bridges have overlapping die edges larger than the range.
 The CFP of a silicon bridge-based packaging architecture is given by:

 where $L_\text{bridge}$ is the number of metal layers in the bridge, $A_\text{bridge}$ is the area occupied by the silicon bridge in the package substrate, $N_\text{bridge}$ is the number of silicon bridges, $Y(\text{bridge}, p)$ is the yield of fabricating the silicon bridge in process $p$ in the bridge cavity, $\text{EPLA}_\text{bridge}(p)$ is the energy per unit layer per unit area of patterning the silicon bridge in process $p$.